FlamesX-128/Vue-TS-Vite-Neutralino-Template/README.md

 # **Vue 3 + Typescript + Vite + Neutralino**

-This template should help get you started developing with Vue 3, Typescript and Neutralino in Vite.
+A template with Vue 3, TypeScript, Vite and Neutralinojs!

 ## **Starting**
 Execute the following commands: